brenna/brennaobrien.com/blog/_posts/2013-02-23-fear-not-the-command-line.md

 Hopefully this helps someone else on their way and over the intimidation hurdle.
 Trust me, it’s not that bad!

-Now if I could only slay the other monster under my bed, regular expressions…
+Now if I could only slay the other monster under my bed, regular expressions&hellip;